-This course provides a foundation of the main components of alternatives to individual randomized control trials that can be used to evaluate interventions placed in real world settings.
-An overview of the history of experimental and observational design will set the stage to understand design variants.
-For each randomized (cluster-randomized and stepped-wedge randomized trials) and quasi-experimental design (QED) presented students will assess: what are the key features, common pitfalls, and possible strategies to improve internal and external validity.
-QEDs covered in this class include: pre-post designs and interrupted time series designs.
-Scholars will be also introduced to implications of design decisions for analytic approaches to data analysis, and how to prepare to meet with a biostatistician to take design ideas to the next level.
-Focus will be placed on determining which design is most suited to a range of 'real world' implementation settings and circumstances, and on choosing between designs to maximize overall study quality.
+This course provides a foundation in the main components of alternative approaches to individual randomized controlled trials for evaluating interventions in real-world settings.
+An overview of the history of experimental and observational design sets the stage to understand design variants.
+For each randomized (cluster-randomized and stepped-wedge randomized trials) and quasi-experimental design (QED) presented, scholars assess the key features, common pitfalls, and possible strategies to improve internal and external validity.
+QEDs covered in this class include pre-post designs and interrupted time-series designs.
+Scholars are also introduced to the implications of design decisions for analytic approaches to data analysis, and how to prepare to meet with a biostatistician to take design ideas to the next level.
+Scholars are challenged to determine which design is best suited to a range of 'real-world' implementation settings and circumstances, and to choose between designs to maximize overall study quality.

 At the end of the course, scholars will be able to: